yoyoqq/tact-smart-battle/README.md

 ### ✅ Logic Score

-Each task contains a set of **private tests**.
-Your logic score depends on how many of them you pass.
+Each task includes a set of **private tests**.
+You earn logic points **only if you pass all of them**.

-For example:
+> For example:
-If Task 3 has 10 private tests → each test is worth `20 points`.
+> If Task 3 has 10 private tests, and you pass all 10 — you receive the full **200 points**.

-The logic score is calculated proportionally:
+> If you fail even one test — you get **0** for the logic part.

-Logic Score = (Number of passed private tests / Total tests) × Max logic score
+This ensures your solution is fully correct and production-ready before it’s rewarded.